ifTNT/arduino-cscope-ctags/README.md

 ### Positional arguments

 - fqbn : The Fully Qualified Board Name (FQBN) of your target board.
 It can be obtained by command `arduino-cli board listall`. e.g.: arduino:avr:uno
 - sketch_path : The path to your Arduino sketch.
-Must containing at least one '.ino' file.
+Must contain at least one '.ino' file.

 ### Optional arguments